 Take a picture of the entire storefront or patio area including the step/curb and the sidewalk.

 2. Take two photos of your step/curb height measurement using a standard imperial tape measure placed up against the step/curb to show the measurement.
 For standard ramps, the two photos should be taken 34″ apart.
 For CafeTO curb ramps, the two photos should be taken 40″ apart.

 One on the left side.
 The other on the right.

-Take these photos with the camera aimed straight-on and level with the step to make sure we’re able to get clear and accurate measurements.
-Also include a small sign in the photo noting the side the measurement is being taken on.
+Take these photos with the camera aimed straight-on and at level with the step/curb to make sure we are able to get clear and accurate measurements.
+Please include a small sign in the photo noting the side the measurement is being taken on.

 We are always striving to provide equal access

 Here at Charlie’s having a StopGap ramp in our space has significantly improved our customer, volunteer, and staff’s experience using the entrance.
 As a bike shop, the obvious benefit is the ease of entering and exiting the shop with a bike in hand, but it’s also added so much more.
 We are always striving to provide equal access to everyone in the community, and to be an ally whenever we can.
 Because we are both a shop, and community charity space it meant a lot to us to be able to make our storefront accessible.
 Thank you StopGap!

 We are thrilled to be able to accommodate